c4spar/cliffy-manual/flags/parse_options.md

 ## Allow empty

 If an required option is specified, by default an error is thrown if the command is invoked without any flags.
-To disable this behaviour yu can set `allowEmpty` to `true`.
+To disable this behavior you can set `allowEmpty` to `true`.
 The default is `false`.